 Compatibility

-Does not work with the rear exit option unless you cut a hole in the shield.
 Does not work with the Dwarf 3kW LITE or legacy Dwarf models unless you drill your own mounting holes in the stove body.
 If you’re not sure which model you have, check the left or right side of the stove for the four allen head accessory mounting screws.
 If there are none, you’ll need to drill your own holes.

 ⚠ Warning: California Proposition 65